I Did A Purl Stitch Pattern With Purl Stitch Pattern In Sewing Free Template

 What Is The Purl Stitch?

 The purl stitch is a decorative hand embroidery stitch that creates a series of small, twisted loops or “purls” along your fabric.
 It is like a chain stitch’s fancy cousin.
+I even find some similarity with the stem stitch pattern, too.

 It gives that same linked look but with more texture and dimension, like cross stitch.